Shopify/remote-dom/CONTRIBUTING.md

 #### Test

-Run `pnpm test`, which will run all tests in the repo in [Vitest’s](https://vitest.dev/guide/workspace) watch mode.
+Run `pnpm test` to run all tests with [Vitest](https://vitest.dev/guide/).
+Vitest watches for changes in an interactive development terminal and runs once in CI or other non-interactive environments.

 Tests are currently a little sparse, focused mostly on ensuring good end-to-end behavior when using all the libraries together.
 Additional tests can be added for public APIs in each package by including files with a `.test.ts` or `.test.tsx` extension.
 Make sure you adhere to the structure of the other tests in the repo, and it would be extra appreciated if you understand a little about [Shopify’s approach to front-end testing (sorry to external contributors, this is an internal Shopify link)](https://github.com/Shopify/web-foundations/blob/main/handbook/Best%20Practices/Testing.md).